TungNguyen12/QR_Code_Generator_Backend/README.md

 ## Contributing

 If you want to contribute to this project, please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the [Your License] - see the LICENSE.md file for details. _If you want to add a license_